Rodriguez wins Alpine stage as Vingegaard retains slim Tour lead

 Issued on: Modified:

+Vingegaard now leads Pogacar by 10 seconds after winning a war of nerves in the battle for the title that had hillside fans in raptures.

-Ineos rider Rodriguez climbed into third place overall by one second from Australian rider Jai Hindley with a great climb and daredevil downhill finish.
+Ineos rider Rodriguez climbed into third place overall, just one second ahead of Australian rider Jai Hindley, with a great climb and a daredevil downhill finish he later put down to his days in BMX.

 "Its incredible, something I always dreamed of," said 22-year-old Rodriguez as Ineos won again following Michal Kwiatkowski's triumph on Friday.

-Vingegaard now leads Pogacar by 10 seconds after winning a war of nerves in the battle for the title.
+Vingegaard took the King of the Mountains climb points jersey but his mind was firmly fixed on the yellow overall leader's jersey he will wear for a ninth day Sunday.

 "It was a very hard fight once again today.
-I was happy to gain that second in the end," the Dane said with a broad smile.
+I was happy to gain that second in the end," the Dane said with a broad smile that belied the vinegary atmosphere developing between him and Pogacar.

 On the last of the day's ascents, Jumbo's Sepp Kuss took Vingegaard as far as he could before Pogacar's own lieutenant Adam Yates attacked with the Dane isolated.